gravetii/diztl/README.md

 Once the requesting `Node` decides on the file it wants to download from the target peer, communication happens solely between the two peers without any intervention from the `Tracker`.

 When the `Node` first starts up, it indexes all the files to be shared in the default share folder located under `<user_root>/Documents/diztl/share`.
 By default, downloaded files are located under `/output` directory of the shared folder.
 The `Node` then connects to the `Tracker` and registers itself after which it can participate in the network and communicate with other nodes.
+The share and output folders can be configured by changing the corresponding configurations in the `config.yaml` file (requires restart of tracker and/or node).

 For the formats of different request-response structures, take a look at the `diztl/diztl.proto` file which contains the protobuf specifications as well as the gRPC service definitions.